 This is a solid relationship tip for all issues, not just political views!
 Hot buttons are words or phrases that cause knee-jerk responses.
 These can change over time and are used by one party or the other to solidify support for their cause.
 Current hot buttons are “socialism,” “immigration,” and “health care.”

-5. Find common ground, in and out of the political arena
+5. Find common ground, outside of your political beliefs

-Liberals and Conservatives, husbands and wives, are all Americans.
-Both want America to be a good, safe place to raise their families and pass on to their grandchildren.
+Liberals and Conservatives, boyfriends and girlfriends, husbands and wives, are all Americans.
+Both want the world to be a good, safe place to raise their families and pass on to their grandchildren.
 Liberals and Conservatives actually need each other for the country to function.
-A car will not function without both a gas pedal and brakes, and it’s best to keep both a left hand and a right hand on the steering wheel.

 A marriage in which both partners have learned how to love each other despite their different political views can be stronger than a marriage between two Conservatives, or two Liberals.

-6. Just be someone in love – not a Conservative or Liberal
+6. Just be two people in love – not a Conservative or Liberal couple

-What do you think – do you love someone who has different political views?
-Do love and politics – Liberal wives, Conservative husbands – clash?
+What do you think – how do you love a man who has radically different political views?
+Do love and politics – Liberal wives, Conservative boyfriends – clash?
 Comments welcome below, but advice on love and politics unavailable at this time.

-Written by Je’ Czaja, freelance writer/illustrator and Standup Philosopher.
-Visit her profile or connect on twitter.
+Written by Je’ Czaja, freelance writer/illustrator and standup philosopher.